-Passing zones shall be re-established in the locations existing prior to resurfacing.
+Passing zones shall be re-established in the locations existing prior to resurfacing unless otherwise noted in the Contract.
 No changes to the location of passing zones shall be done without the written approval of the Engineer.
-For periods not to exceed three (3) calendar days where interim skip centerlines are in place, no-passing zones shall be identified by using post or portable mounted DO NOT PASS regulatory signs (R4-1) twenty-four inches by thirty inches (24" x 30") at the beginning and at intervals not to exceed one-half (\leq !/2) mile within each no-passing zone.
-A post or portable mounted PASS WITH CARE regulatory sign (R4-2) twenty-four inches by thirty inches (24" x 30") shall be placed at the end of each no-passing zone.
+For periods not to exceed three (3) calendar days where interim skip centerlines are in place, no-passing zones shall be identified by using post or portable mounted DO NOT PASS regulatory signs (R4-1) twenty-four inches by thirty inches ($24^{"} \times 30^{"}$) at the beginning and at intervals not to exceed one-half ($\leq \frac{1}{2}$) mile within each no-passing zone.
+A post or portable mounted PASS WITH CARE regulatory sign (R4-2) twenty-four inches by thirty inches ($24^{"} \times 30^{"}$) shall be placed at the end of each no-passing zone.
 Post mounted signs shall be placed in accordance with the MUTCD.
 Portable signs shall be secured in such a manner to prevent misalignment and minimize the possibility of being blown over by weather conditions or traffic.